matrix-org/synapse-user-restrictions/README.md

         - match: "@assistant.*:example.org"
           allow: [invite]

-      # If no rules match, then these permissions are allowed.
-      default_allow: []

       # If no rules match, then these permissions are denied.
+      # All other permissions are allowed by default.
       default_deny: [invite, create_room]
 ```